Find answers to common questions relating to building and assessment.

 Notifiable and Permit work

 These are larger, more complex projects that carry more risk.
-Both types of projects require drawings prepared by a licenced designer or architect, a Certificate of Likely Compliance from a building surveyor (who is responsible for compliance with the legislation), and any applicable council and state building fees to be paid.
+Both types of projects require drawings prepared by a licensed designer or architect, a Certificate of Likely Compliance from a building surveyor (who is responsible for compliance with the legislation), and any applicable council and state building fees to be paid.

 Notifiable work does not require a Building Permit, rather, the council is notified of the work.
 More information can be found here.